crespino4/TiVoToGo.bundle/README.md

 4. Launch the channel via the Plugins or Channels menu in Plex.
 5. Update the plugin settings:
     * Enter your Media Access Key (MAK) from the TiVo
-    * If your PMS is on a different subnet than your TiVo, enter the TiVo's IP address (then exit the channel and start it again).
-Otherwise, leave the IP address field blank and the plug-in will auto-discover your TiVo boxes.
+    * If your PMS is on a different subnet than your TiVo(s), enter the TiVo IP address(es), then exit the channel and start it again.
+Otherwise, leave the IP address field blank and the plug-in should auto-discover your TiVo boxes.
+You can specify multiple TiVo IP addresses separated by commas if auto-discovery doesn't work for you.
-    * If you want to prevent specific auto-discovered TiVo(s) from appearing in the plug-in, enter their name(s) in the ignore field.
+    * If you want to prevent specific TiVo(s) from appearing in the plug-in via auto-discovery, enter the name(s) in the ignore field separated by commas.
     * If you want enable the offline downloads check the "Enable To Go downloads" box and fill in a directory that is writable by the plex user
     * Enter the name of the Plex library to automatically refresh once a download has started.
 If left blank, this will default to "TiVo To Go."
 You can enter multiple library names, separated by commas if you want.
 This lets you add your download directory to multiple libraries using different metadata agents (i.e., for TV Shows and Movies).
-    * If you want the plugin to [properly name](https://support.plex.tv/articles/200220687-naming-series-season-based-tv-shows/) your downloaded file (for Plex agent metadata lookups), enter your TiVo Online username and password in the appropriate fields.
+    * If you want the plugin to [properly name](https://support.plex.tv/articles/200220687-naming-series-season-based-tv-shows/) your downloaded file (for Plex agent metadata lookups), enter your TiVo Online username and password in the appropriate fields (this is currently broken on Windows, so leave these fields empty (see issue #[5](https://github.com/jradwan/TiVoToGo.bundle/issues/5))).
     * If you want to use [tivolibre](https://github.com/fflewddur/tivolibre) (instead of tivodecode) for better MPEG-TS support, check the "Use tivolibre" box and fill in the path to your platform's Java runtime (ex. /usr/bin/java on Linux).
+Turn on the "Download TS files" checkbox if you want to download transport stream files (MPEG-TS (.ts) instead of MPEG-PS (.mpg)).

 - - -
 ## To Do